JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 then BUCKy to produce the table of estimated CFs and their credibility intervals.
 Both steps in this pipeline are parallelized.

+!!! info "input quartet CFs: from BUCKy versus gene trees"
+    When quartet CFs are estimated using BUCKy on each subset of 4 taxa, then error in gene trees is accounted for: BUCKy aims to estimate true gene tree discordance, beyond discordance that is due to uncertainty in estimated gene trees.
+This is achieved in a Bayesian framework, using a full posterior sample of trees for each individual gene.
+    So this method of obtaining quartet CFs
+    - is *not* what is sometimes referred to as a "summary" method
+    - is expected to be robust to gene tree estimation error.

+    When quartet CFs are calculated based on a single tree per gene, then gene tree error is *not* accounted for.
+Estimation error in gene trees can cause gene tree discordance.
+Downstream analysis with SNaQ would need to invoke deep coalescence or introgression to account for this apparent discordance.
+    So this method
+    - may be called a "summary" method
+    - may be sensitive to gene tree estimation error.

 #### CFs from gene trees

 Suppose you have a file with a list of gene trees in parenthetical